DevMain1953/django-journal-website/readme.md

 ## How to install and run

 - clone this repository using `git clone <link>` command
-- you need docker to be installed, run the command below, this will download all necessary images and build current application image with all dependencies.
+- you need docker to be installed, run the command below, this will download necessary images and build current application image with all dependencies.
 ```
 docker compose up
 ```